We are returning to Perigord Retreat in 8-17 October 2021!

-To register: Use the Perigord website. https://perigord-retreats.com/ Curently only the 2020 workshops are promoted, but check again for my 2021, or get on my email list and I will certainly let you know when registration begins!
-Email me with and questions, or the Turner family at Perigord Art Holidays is very patient with questions, so feel free to ask!
+To register and see pricing use the Perigord website. https://perigord-retreats.com/ Email me with any questions, or the Turner family at Perigord Art Holidays is very patient with questions, so feel free to ask!

 If you have never been to France and want to add more, talk to Darla about ideas for a longer holiday.
 For example, there is a train you may take from the retreat/workshop to Paris.
 Giverney is only a day train trip from Paris to see Monet's garden and Versailles is the same if you wish to see the opulance of the palace and grounds.
 Of course, the Louvre and many other world-class art museums are in Paris...a train ride from Perigord.
 So many options!
 The train from Paris is about 5.5 hours, so you will need accomodations in Gourdon for one night before the workshop/retreat begins the following day.
 It allows the perfect amount of time the next morning to visit the sites in Gourdon and have lunch before being picked up to begin our art adventure.
 In 2019 we all chose the same hotel and it was a terrific way to casually get to know the group as we met for breakfast the next day.